 - Sliced avocado

-Here’s what you do to make these potatoes in the air fryer at your house
+Here’s what you do to make these potatoes in the air fryer at your house.
+There is also a printable recipe card at the bottom as well:

-- Put inside air fryer basket.
-Can sprinkle with salt and pepper at this time if you’d like
+Put inside air fryer basket.
+Can sprinkle with salt and pepper at this time if you’d like.
+Cook for 15 minutes to 20 minutes depending on thickness of slices and size of potatoes.

 Can Hasselback potatoes be reheated?